 The bright and breezy appeal of the interface, as well as the lack of a minimum investment requirement, is going to appeal to plenty of people.
 It’s one of many Android investing apps that’s worth looking at if you really don’t know where to start.

 Nutmeg is one of many stock investment apps in the UK that appears to have been getting a fair amount of press.
 Levelling itself to customers as a simple, friendly way to invest your cash in ISAs, pensions and general markets, Nutmeg should appeal to anyone who’s keen to escape those pesky fees.
-In fact, for your first year of trading through the app, you won’t have to pay any fees at all.
+Fees are low and straightforward.
+Plus you can avoid fees altogether for the first 6 months by signing up via our link below!

 Nutmeg will appeal to people based on its flexibility, too.
 It’s one of very few money investment apps out there which lets you set things up based on a set ‘profile’.
 For example, you can choose for your portfolio to receive full management, to be fixed, or to look for those investments which are thought to be socially responsible.
 With socially responsible investment being a very big thing at the moment, it’s likely Nutmeg is going to make a lot of waves.